qcnotes/qcnotes.github.io/_posts/2024-09-08-Quantum-Purification.md

 $$\rho_{A} = \sum_{i=1}^{d} \lambda_{i}^2 |i\rangle_{A} \langle i|_{A}$$

-Can any mixed state of system A be associated with pure state in larger composite quantum system A & B?
+Can any mixed state of smaller system A be associated with pure state in larger composite quantum system A & B?
 Quantum purification provides the answer.

 #### **Quantum purification:**